ionos-cloud/terraform-provider-ionoscloud/docs/resources/s3_bucket_versioning.md

   - `mfa_delete` - (Optional)[string] Specifies whether MFA delete is enabled or not.
 Can be `Enabled` or `Disabled`.
 ## Import

-S3 Bucket Versioning can be imported using the `bucket` name.
+IONOS Object Storage Bucket Versioning can be imported using the `bucket` name.

 ```shell
 terraform import ionoscloud_s3_bucket_versioning.example example